 Tree Shaking

-Tree shaking is an optimization technique used in modern JavaScript and TypeScript development using bundling tools like Webpack or Rollup.
-Its primary purpose is to eliminate dead or unused code from the application’s bundle, resulting in smaller, more efficient, and faster-loading web applications.
+Tree shaking is a powerful optimization technique used in modern JavaScript and TypeScript development with tools like Webpack or Rollup.
+Its main goal is to remove dead or unused code from the application’s bundle, resulting in smaller, more efficient, and faster-loading web applications.

-This section explains how tree shaking works in Angular and how to implement it with Syncfusion Angular components in the application.
+In this guide, we explore how tree shaking is implemented in Angular applications and how it synergizes with Syncfusion Angular components to optimize performance.

 Tree Shaking in Angular